F-Papa/openid-connect-demo/README.md

 This flow is for authenticating the client rather than the user and it will get an access token directly from keycloak without any redirect using the client_id and client_secret in the .env file.
 Once retrieved, the token will be displayed on the screen.

+### Refresh Token Flow

+- /auth/refresh?refresh_token={{REFRESH_TOKEN}}

+This flow is for refreshing the access token previously with the refresh token included in the original response.
+It needs to be added to the query parameter as shown above